koka-lang/libmprompt/README.md

 for 64-bit systems (currently Windows, Linux, macOS, and various BSD's) as smaller systems do not have enough virtual address space.

-Since the gstacks are in-place growable (through virtual memory), these stacks are never moved, which ensures addresses to the stack stay valid (in their lexical scope).

 There are two libraries provided:

 - `libmprompt`: the primitive library that provides a minimal interface for